Jonathan Quick: Los Angeles Kings (2007–2023)

 On October 16, 2014, Quick posted 43 saves on all 43 shots he faced in a 1–0 shootout victory over the St. Louis Blues.
 It was Quick's largest save percentage in a shootout win to date.
 On October 23, Quick surpassed Rogie Vachon as the Kings' all-time leader in shutouts by earning his 33rd after a 2–0 victory over the Buffalo Sabres.

-In the 2014–15 season Quick would go on to play 72 games, starting 71 of them.
+In the 2014–15 season, Quick would go on to play 72 games, starting 71 of them.
 Quick would finish with a record of 36–22–13, with a GAA of 2.24 and a Save Percentage of .918 and 6 shutouts.
-The Kings would go on to miss the playoffs, losing the last playoff spot to the Calgary Flames by 2 points.
-After the 5-0 shutout win against the Chicago Blackhawks on March 14, 2016, he is now the all-time leader in shutouts out of American born goaltenders.
+The defending Stanley Cup champion Kings would go on to miss the playoffs, losing the last playoff spot to the Calgary Flames by just two points.

-On April 27, 2016, Jonathan was nominated for the Vezina Trophy, awarded to the league's best goalie, for the second time.
+Quick was in goal as the Kings shut out the Chicago Blackhawks 5–0 on March 14, 2016, making Quick the all-time leader in shutouts of American-born goaltenders.
+On April 27, Quick was nominated for the Vezina Trophy, awarded to the league's best goaltender, for the second time which ultimately went to Washington Capitals goaltender Braden Holtby.

-During the 2016–17 season, Quick suffered a lower-body injury in the season's first game on October 12, 2016 against the San Jose Sharks.
-He chose to not undergo surgery for the injury.
-Quick was out for four and a half months (59 games in all) and returned with the team on February 25, 2017 in win over the Anaheim Ducks 4–1.
+During the 2016–17 season, Quick suffered a lower-body injury in the season's first game on October 12, 2016, against the San Jose Sharks.
+He chose to not undergo surgery.
+Quick was out for four and a half months (59 games in all) and returned with the team on February 25, 2017, in a 4–1 victory over the Anaheim Ducks.

-Quick was invited to the 2018 NHL All-Star Game however he declined his invitation due to a nagging injury.
-Per NHL policy, any player who is invited, but declines, an All-Star invitation is required to sit out the next regular season game as a consequence.
-He was required by the league to sit out the following regular season game, which was on January 30, 2018.
-At the conclusion of the regular season, Quick was awarded his second Jennings Trophy for allowing the fewest goals against all season.
-With this, Quick helped the Kings qualify for the 2018 Stanley Cup playoffs, where they were subsequently swept by the Vegas Golden Knights in four games.
-Quick was however impressive, allowing only 7 goals over the four games, posting a 1.55 GAA and a .947 SV %.
+Quick was invited to the 2018 NHL All-Star Game, but declined the invitation due to a nagging injury.
+Per NHL policy, any player who declines an All-Star invitation is required to sit out the next regular season game, leading Quick to miss the Kings' first game back, which took place on January 30, 2018.
+At the conclusion of the regular season, Quick was awarded his second Jennings Trophy, for allowing the fewest goals against all season.
+Quick helped the Kings qualify for the 2018 playoffs as the seventh seed in the Western Conference, where they were swept by the Vegas Golden Knights.
+Quick was impressive, however, allowing only seven goals over the four games, posting a 1.55 GAA and a .947 SV %.

-On May 8, 2022, Quick recorded his tenth career playoff shutout in 4–0 victory over the Edmonton Oilers in the first round of the 2022 Stanley Cup playoffs, surpassing Mike Richter for first place among American goaltenders in that category.
+On May 8, 2022, Quick recorded his tenth career playoff shutout in 4–0 victory over the Edmonton Oilers in the first round of the 2022 playoffs, surpassing Mike Richter for first place among American goaltenders in that category.

-Midway through the 2022–23 season, Quick's performance as the starting goaltender was being questioned.
-With Pheonix Copley taking over starting duties from Quick by the new year, a trade seemed inevitable.
-He started his last game as a King on February 26, 2023, a 5–2 loss against the New York Rangers.
+Midway through the 2022–23 season, Quick's performance was in question.
+With Pheonix Copley taking over starting duties by the new year, a trade seemed inevitable.
+Quick started his last game as a King on February 26, 2023, a 5–2 loss against the New York Rangers.